Create an NFS Server on Oracle Linux

 The output shows permission denied even though the command uses sudo.

-Where <CLIENT_IP_ADDRESS> is the IP address of the client instance used in this tutorial
+Where ol-node-02 is the hostname or IP address of the client instance.

 sudo systemctl restart nfs-server

-4. Try changing permissions on the file again from the client instance.
+6. Try changing permissions on the file again.

 sudo chmod 766 /nfs-mount/shared-text.txt